miyamok/reentrancy/README.md

     }
 }
 ```
-It has two external functions, <code>deposit</code> and <code>withdraw</code>, which are respectively to deposit crypto currency to this jar contract and to withdraw one's deposit.
+It has two external functions, <code>deposit</code> and <code>withdraw</code>, which are respectively to deposit crypto currency into this jar contract and to withdraw one's deposit.
 The state variable <code>balance</code> records which contract address has how much deposit, and it is increased as a deposit is made via the <code>deposit</code> function.
 The function <code>withdraw</code> is used to withdraw all the asset which one has deposited so far.
-It first checks that the balance is non-zero, send the deposit to the original asset owner (i.e. <code>msg.sender</code>), and then in case of the transfer is successful the balance is reset to zero.
+It first checks that the balance is non-zero, sends the deposit to the original asset owner (i.e. <code>msg.sender</code>), and then in case of the transfer is successful the balance is reset to zero.
+In case the balance is zero or the transfer has failed, the transaction is reverted.

 This smart contract has a security problem due to the use of the <code>call</code> function.
-Alrhough the call message is the null string (i.e. <code>""</code>), this invokes a payable function in case <code>msg.sender</code> is a smart contract, and the content of the payable function is in general unkonwn and hence arbitrary.
+Although the call message is the null string (i.e. <code>""</code>), this invokes a payable function in case <code>msg.sender</code> is a smart contract, and the content of the payable function is in general unknown and hence arbitrary.

-We are going to see that we can create a malicious contract which can steal money from the Jar contract by repeatedly calling the <code>withdraw</code> function of the Jar contract; that is why this vulnerability is called reentrancy.
+We are going to see that we can create a malicious contract which can steal money from the Jar contract by repeatedly calling the <code>withdraw</code> function of the Jar contract.

 ## Attacking a vulnerable contract
 The following smart contract is a successful attacker.